 The Meditation of The Self

-I have taught classes in the Course for nearly four and a half decades in the Research Triangle in North Carolina, home to the oldest continuous Course community in the world.
+I have taught classes in the Course for nearly five decades in the Research Triangle in North Carolina, home to the oldest continuous Course community in the world.
 While I have worked with many hundreds of people in classes and individually, I have avoided publicizing my teaching, choosing to work only with those who found my classes.
 This was both a desire to avoid self-promotion, as well as feeling that I was still learning both the Course and how to teach.

 In recent years however, in seeing videos and websites sent to me by students, past and present, I began to see a pattern of the Course’s teaching on perception, central to its message, often being minimized in favor of the more familiar (and equally central) topic of forgiveness.